WEST MICHIGAN SPORTS GUIDE 2018

-- Big Dog Taekwon-Do, taking children, teens and adults
+- Big Dog Tae Kwon Do | Classes for children, teens and adults

-Many parks throughout Grand Rapids boasts a baseball diamond (or four) and on the weekends you might see a few games running.
-If you’re looking to get your kids in on the action, look no further than the programs we’ve got listed here!
+Many parks throughout Grand Rapids boast a baseball diamond (or four) and on the weekends you might see a few games running.
+If you’re looking to get your kids in on the action, check out the programs we’ve got listed here!

 MORE PLACES TO PLAY BASEBALL